darkskyapp/astro/README.md

 # astro
-A library that calculates the position of the sun and moon in the sky.
+A library that calculates the position of the sun and moon in the sky. **THIS LIBRARY IS NO LONGER ACTIVELY MAINTAINED.
+PLEASE FORK IF YOU WISH TO CONTINUE USING IT.**

 ## Usage
 Methods for calculating positions of the moon are in the `lunar` submodule;